About St. Mark's

 St. Mark's is a community of Christians, a people who give as much of themselves as they know to as much of Jesus Christ as they know.
-We worship God weekly in services that are both ancient and new–based on the historic Anglican forms of prayer, music, and sacraments while integrating new musical styles and preaching that addresses the practical concerns of our lives.
+We worship God weekly in services that are both ancient and new - based on the historic Anglican forms of prayer, music, and the sacraments.

 About Our Worship Service

 We worship the same God that Christians have worshiped throughout the centuries - in a way that is still fresh and vital for people of all ages.

 The service booklet faithfully follows the order for the Holy Eucharist from the 1979 Book of Common Prayer Rite II (Rite I for 8:00 am on Sunday).
 It is all you need to follow along and participate in each service.
 It includes instructions for standing, sitting, and kneeling, as well as the readings, prayers, and music lyrics in an easy-to-follow format.
 Greeters hand distribute these booklets at the entrance to the service.

 The weekend teaching is rooted in scripture, encouraging and addresses the practical concerns of our lives.

 Find a service from weekly worship schedule that fits for you.

 Scripture assures us that God forgives and welcomes all who come to Him in repentance and faith (1 John 1:19).
 As such, all baptized Christians, of any age, who know Jesus Christ as Lord and Savior are welcome to participate in Holy Communion (also called Eucharist or the Lord's Supper).
 The bread and the wine represent Jesus' body and blood and his sacrifice on the cross 2000 years ago.
 This sacrifice is represented tangibly in each Eucharistic service at St. Mark's.